What Is Your Current Work Zone?

-At the beginning of any job, you will have many opportunities to learn.
+At the beginning of any job, you will have many opportunities to learn because everything is new.
 This section is marked by the green zone.
 Every day will involve new experiences and learning new things.
-As time goes on this tends to level out as shown by the yellow zone.
-Sometimes the yellow zone is only temporary and you will be given new responsibilities that will have new learning opportunities and you’ll basically start the cycle over again.
+As time goes on, this tends to level out, as shown by the yellow zone.
+Sometimes the yellow zone is only temporary and you will be given new responsibilities that will have new learning opportunities–you’ll basically start the cycle over again.

 So when should you look for a new job?
 While you are in the green zone, you will be facing a lot of challenges.
 Some of these will be difficult and sometimes you might even fail.
 This is not an indication that you should move on.
 It means you are still growing.
 One mistake I see people make is leaving jobs where they are still learning just because it isn’t easy.

 At a previous employer, I had been in the yellow zone for about a year.
-I finally sat down with my boss and asked.
-“What are the new challenges I’m going to get to experience in the next 6 months?”
-He told me that there wasn’t really anything they wanted me to do other than just keep things running they way they were.
-A few days later I submitted my resignation.
-For me the challenge was getting things to the point where my department was running smoothly.
+I had already used the educational benefits to do most of the coursework I needed for a second master’s degree.
+Finally I sat down with my boss and asked, “What are the new challenges I’m going to get to experience in the next 6 months?”
+He told me that there wasn’t really anything they wanted me to do other than just keep things running the way they were.
+A few days later, I submitted my resignation.
+For me, the challenge was getting things to the point where my department was running smoothly.
 Simply maintaining the status quo would have been easy.
 The organization was pretty flexible with work schedules as long as things were getting done, so simply maintaining things would have translated into a lot of free time for me.
 The idea of not having new challenges scared me because I looked around and saw a number of other employees who were basically on cruise control.
 They had nice non-stressful jobs, but it had been years since they had ever attempted anything challenging.
 My fear was that I would become like that.

-I took a job with another company where I figured I had about a 60% chance of being able to be successful and a 40% chance of failing.
+I took a job with another company where I figured I had about a 60% chance of being able to be successful and a 40% chance of failing horribly.
 The first few months were extremely difficult, but I learned a tremendous amount.
-More importantly I raised the bar on what I was capable of doing.
+More importantly, I raised the bar on what I was capable of doing.
 This experience has served me well.
-There are many small and large successes I’ve had in life that I can directly trace back to the decision to leave the easy job and take on that would challenge me.
+There are many small and large successes I’ve had in life that I can directly trace back to the decision to leave the easy job and take one that would challenge me.

 I’ve been dangerously far into the red zone at my current job.
 Fortunately, I got a new one and will be starting soon.
 Can’t wait for the green zone again.